richminchukio/terraform-azurerm-aks-appgw-fe/README.md

 export infra_prefix=$(cat variables.tf.json | jq -r .variable.infra_prefix.default)

 # INIT - initialize the terraform repo locally and clean up the terraform providers
-rm -rf .terraform # it's best to wipe this folder out each time before init-ing, and before each terraform plan command. terraform init -backend-config="key=$blue_green.tfstate"
+rm -rf .terraform # it is best to wipe this folder out each time before init-ing, and before each terraform plan command. terraform init -backend-config="key=$blue_green.tfstate"

 # AKS CLI AND .KUBE/CONFIG - always try to setup the kube config before we plan/apply anything.